-Investigator-Sponsored Studies with ThermoDox®
+Investigator-Sponsored Studies with ThermoDox[®]

-Celsion continues working closely and supporting investigations by others to evaluate the use of ThermoDox for the treatment of various cancer.
-Following inquiries from the NIH, we renewed our Cooperative Research and Development Agreement (CRADA) with the Institute at a nominal cost, one goal of which is to pursue their interest in a study of ThermoDox® to treat patients with bladder cancer.
-Importantly, Celsion is developing a business model to support these investigator-sponsored studies in a manner that will not interfere with the Company's focus on our GEN-1 program and vaccine development initiative.
+The Company continues working closely and supporting investigations by others to evaluate the use of ThermoDox for the treatment of various cancers.
+Following inquiries from the NIH, we renewed our Cooperative Research and Development Agreement ("CRADA") with the Institute at a nominal cost, one goal of which is to pursue their interest in a study of ThermoDox® to treat patients with bladder cancer.
+Importantly, the Company is developing a business model to support these investigator-sponsored studies in a manner that will not interfere with its current focus on our IMNN-001 program and vaccine development initiative.